tstone43/ansible-windows/README.md

   - Create a small data disk on the VM
   - Configure RDP network security group after VM creation to allow just your Public IP

-### Installing PyWinRM on Mac (Ansible controller)
+### Installing Ansible and PyWinRM on Debian Linux (Ansible controller)
-- This module is required to allow Ansible to use communicate with Windows over WinRM
+- pip install ansible
-- pip install "pywinrm>=0.3.0" didn't work for me on my Mac with the M1 chip
+- PyWinRM is required to allow Ansible to use communicate with Windows over WinRM
-- pip3 install "pywinrm>=0.3.0" did work for me
+- pip install "pywinrm>=0.3.0"

 ### Using NTLM Authentication with Ansible
 - Instead of using Basic Authentication I'm opting to use NTLM since Basic is clear-text authentication